 Companies have been more supportive of encryption than government bodies.
 The right of encryption was bolstered by HTTPS, a secure protocol option for Web surfers, that is becoming more widely used in the last few years by companies that want to provide users a safe connection for their Web visitors.
-The Electronic Frontier Foundation (EFF) and The Tor Project collaborated on "HTTPS Everywhere," an extension to browsers Mozilla Firefox and Google Chrome that encrypt users' communications with many websites.
+The Electronic Frontier Foundation (EFF) and The Tor Project collaborated on "HTTPS Everywhere," an extension to browsers Mozilla Firefox and Google Chrome that encrypts users' communications with many websites.
+Many Silicon Valley and technology companies banded together in protest of the FBI's 2015 request for encryption backdoors, defending encryption as a necessary tool for data security and technological innovation.

-Encryption is not unlike the second amendment.
+Encryption is analogous to the Second Amendment.
 It is, quite simply, the right to defend oneself.
 And like those who defend the constitutional right to bear arms, we must remain ever vigilant.
 Legislation like FISA inhibits our freedom and violates our privacy.
 From text messages to browsing history to online downloads, we have a right to communicate and view information privately.